aurora-is-near/AIPs/AIPs/aip-split_nep141_logic_outside-of_engine.md

 also about reliability and stability.

-It is **worth noting** that the new contract with the NEP-141 logic is available for interaction only with the Aurora contract.
-This means that no user or third party contract can access it.
+It is **worth noting** that the new contract with the NEP-141 logic is available for interaction outside of the Aurora contract.
+This means that user or third party contract can access it from direct calls to new contract.
 At the same time, the end user and third-party contracts will not notice any changes when interacting with the Aurora contract.
 In a practical sense, this means that no edits or changes need to be made to the interaction with the Aurora contract.
 The interaction interface remains the same.

+However, in the future NEP-141 public functions will be removed and calls will only be possible directly through the new contract.

 ## Specification